hashicorp/consul/website/source/docs/guides/connect-production.md

 future and will allow seamless online migration to a different CA or bootstrapping with an external CA.

-For production workloads we recommend using Vault or another external CA once available such that the root key is not stored within Consul state at all.
+For production workloads we recommend using [Vault or another external CA](/docs/connect/ca.html#external-ca-certificate-authority-providers) once available such that the root key is not stored within Consul state at all.

-TODO: link to vault config docs?

 ## Setup Host Firewall